jhumelsine/jhumelsine.github.io/_posts/2024-03-08-specification-design-pattern.md

 <img src="/assets/SpecificationJobs2.png" alt="Google Jobs Portal"  width = "70%" align="right" style="padding-right: 35px;">

 This is a Google Jobs portal that will let anyone define a Job Specification based upon job title, location, full/part time, keywords, etc. as shown in the provided image.
-The Specification can be fine tuned as much as needed, and Google will refresh the job list upon each update.
+The Specification can be fine-tuned as much as needed, and Google will refresh the job list upon each update.
 Once you have a Job Specification you like, you can save it as an Alert so that Google will send you an email when it finds new jobs that match your Specification.

 Each job searcher can customize his or her own Job Specification.
 And job searchers are not limited to just one Specification.
 They can create different Specifications with different criteria.